What do I do, if I need to see a doctor, and Dr Baird is not available?

 Patients with urgent medical problems are given priority for appointments.

 Patients who have urgent medical problems, or severe symptoms, will be given priority on arrival at the Clinic.
-They will get immediate initial assessment by a GP.
+They will get immediate initial assessment by a Nurse and by a GP.
 If a GP needs to attend to the patient straightaway, your appointment may be delayed.
 A receptionist will inform you about any expected delay, and you will have the option to wait, to leave and to return when your GP is expected to be available, or to reschedule your appointment.
 The duration of the delay will be an estimate, as the time required will depend on the urgent patient's condition and treatment.
 A receptionist will keep you informed about any changes in the delay.

 Patients who attend the Clinic in person - non-urgent problems